hyosubkim/NESC_3505_textbook/syllabus.md

 We will be using an open-source textbook available for free on the Web: https://hyosubkim.github.io/datasci-for-kin/intro.html.

 ## Hardware & Software
-Students are required to bring a laptop (or chromebook) to both lectures and tutorials.
-Students who do not own a laptop or chromebook may be able to [loan a laptop from the UBC library](https://services.library.ubc.ca/computers-technology/technology-borrowing/).
+Students are required to bring a laptop to both lectures and tutorials.
+Students who do not own a laptop may be able to [borrow a laptop from the UBC library](https://services.library.ubc.ca/computers-technology/technology-borrowing/).

 All other required software will be provided by the instructors.
 Students will learn to perform their analysis using the [Python programming language](https://www.python.org/).
 Tutorials and assignments/problem sets will be completed using [Jupyter Notebooks](http://jupyter.org/) accessed via [UBC's JupyterHub](https://open.jupyter.ubc.ca/jupyter/).

 ## Prerequisites
 Completion of two of the following courses:
 - KIN 310 "Human Functional Musculoskeletal Anatomy"
 - KIN 311 "Sensorimotor Control of Human Movement"
 - KIN 313 "Neuromuscular Integration of Human Movement"
 - KIN 316 "Biomechanical Properties of Tissues"
 - KIN 411 "Neuroanatomy of Human Movement"
 - KIN 419 "Laboratory Investigations in Neuromechanical Kinesiology"

 ***IMPORTANT: This class is targeting beginners, so no prior programming experience is expected or required.
 However, if you do have prior programming experience, especially in another language, you may still benefit from this course.***